Contents

 Employee Scheduler Table Details

-Employee Scheduler has 10 tables: Categories, Employee Time, Employees, Employees Available, Exceptions, Messages, Scheduled Employees, Schedules, Shifts and Users.
+Employee Scheduler has 16 tables: Categories, Employee Locations, Employee Requirements, Employee Time, Employees, Employees Available, Employee Tasks, Exceptions, Location Requirements, Locations, Messages, Requirements, Scheduled Employees, Schedules, Shifts and Users.

 Categories